ReMod-Dev/ReMod.TSAC/README.md

 Main logic of this mod is located in the native DLL that currently is not opensource.
 The DLL is build upon [HLSLcc](https://github.com/Unity-Technologies/HLSLcc) and uses [Microsoft Detours](https://github.com/microsoft/Detours).

 ## License
-This mod is here is provided under the terms of [GNU GPLv3 license](LICENSE)
+This module here is provided under the terms of [GNU GPLv3 license](LICENSE)